open-telemetry/oteps/text/0000-template.md

 }
 ```

-On the agent/SDK side, everything will be implemented so that all of this functionality will be optional, and the user is not required to add any new configurations.
-As stated before, to read from a configuration service, the agents needs to be configured with the service endpoint, a Resource and a default config.
-The agent will periodically read a config from the service.
+On the SDK side, everything will be implemented so that all of this functionality will be optional, and the user is not required to add any new configurations.
+As stated before, to read from a configuration service, the SDK needs to be configured with the service endpoint, a Resource and a default config.
+The SDK will periodically read a config from the service.
 If it fails to do so, it will just use the default config, or the most recent successfully read config.
 If it reads a new config, it will apply it.

 Export frequency from the SDK depends on Schedules.
 Each Schedule has inclusion_patterns, exclusion_patterns and a CollectionPeriod.
 Any metrics that match any of the inclusion_patterns and do not match any of the exclusion_patterns will be exported every CollectionPeriod (ie. every minute).

-On the metrics side, the agent implementation will be changed so that it can export metrics that match one certain pattern at a certain interval, while exporting metrics that match another pattern at a different interval.
-On the tracing side, a sampler will be implemented that can change its sampling rate according to new configs.
+The SDK implementation will be changed so that it can export metrics that match one certain pattern at a certain interval, while exporting metrics that match another pattern at a different interval.

-The collector will support a new interface for a DynamicConfig service that can be used by an agent, allowing a custom implementation of the configuration service protocol described above, to act as an optional bridge between an agent and an arbitrary configuration service.
+The collector will support a new interface for a DynamicConfig service that can be used by an SDK, allowing a custom implementation of the configuration service protocol described above, to act as an optional bridge between an SDK and an arbitrary configuration service.
 This interface can be implemented as a shim to support accessing remote configurations from arbitrary backends.
 The collector is configured to expose an endpoint for requests to the DynamicConfig service, and returns results on that endpoint.

 The collector will support both implementing a standalone DynamicConfig service, and combining
 DynamicConfig service and Exporter implementations for monitoring and tracing backends that